Kösem Sultan: Deposition of Ibrahim

-Kösem tried to blame the viziers and clergy for leading Ibrahim astray throughout his eight-year reign and pointed out their hypocrisy in plotting to overthrow him in favour of his son:
+Kösem tried to blame the viziers and clergy for leading Ibrahim astray throughout his eight-year reign.
+She also upbraided the rebels for agreeing to whatever Ibrahim had desired, stating:

 Emphasising the need for dynastic allegiance, she went on to ask the clergy: "Wasn't every single one of you raised up through the benevolence of the Ottoman dynasty?"
 They replied with an imperative drawn from holy law (sharia): "a mentally ill person cannot lead the ummah (the community of Muslim believers.)"
 At one point the ulama addressed Kösem as umm al-mu'minin, "mother of the [Muslim] believers."
-This honorific title, given to the wives of the Prophet Muhammad by Qur'anic revelation, allowed her to extend her maternal function as guardian beyond her son and the dynasty to the Empire as a whole.
+This honorific title, given to the wives of Muhammad by Qur'anic revelation, allowed her to extend her maternal function as guardian beyond her son and the dynasty to the Ottoman Empire as a whole.
 Hanifezade, an Ottoman judge, appealed to her not as a mother but as a stateswoman: